MicrosoftDocs/azure-stack-docs/azure-stack/aks-hci/concepts-node-networking.md

 ## Kubernetes node VM IP pool

-Kubernetes nodes are deployed as specialized virtual machines in an AKS hybrid deployment.
+Kubernetes nodes are deployed as specialized virtual machines in AKS hybrid.
 AKS allocates IP addresses to these virtual machines to enable communication between Kubernetes nodes.

 - Static IP - You must specify a Kubernetes node VM IP pool range.
 The number of IP addresses in this range depends on the total number of Kubernetes nodes you plan to use to deploy across your AKS host and workload Kubernetes clusters.
 Keep in mind that updates will consume one to three additional IP addresses during the update.
 - DHCP - You do not need to specify a Kubernetes node VM pool, as IP addresses to the Kubernetes nodes are dynamically allocated by the DHCP server on your network.